 Meeting minutes for each meeting held between Provider, Department and Stakeholders is submitted to Department within one week of each meeting.
 Meetings occur at a minimum of quarterly.

-Survey/assessment template is provided to the Department no later than October 31, 2024.
+A communication survey/assessment is provided to the Department no later than October 31, 2024.

-Communication survey/assessment is implemented in Hillsborough County and minimum of 1000 surveys completed no later than April 30, 2025.
+Implement communication survey/assessment in Hillsborough County and collect a minimum of 1000 surveys/assessments completed no later than April 30, 2025.

 A minimum of 10 focus groups are conducted throughout Hillsborough County no later than April 30, 2025.